Sport settings

 Nautical miles Time per nautical mile Knots (nautical miles per hour)

-Note that you can always display your 500m pace, even if you selected one of the others options for units.
+Note: you can always display your 500m pace, even if you selected one of the others options for units.

 Show velocity as